RenatoExpert/shuei-docs/en/dev/README.md

 | upgrade	| Upgrade Daemon Version |
 | setstate	| Set GPIO pin with "1" or "0" |
 | tap | Invert relay state |

-### Server as a router
-* When server receives a status reporting from controller, it broadcasts this status to all clients.
-* But when it receives a command from a client, it sends only for the right controller.
-* If a controller were disconnected from server, clients must be notified.